What is the aim of the trial?

 Is the Zero Childhood Cancer Program only available to children in Australia?

 Currently the Zero Childhood Cancer Program is only available in Australia by enrolling in the national clinical trial.

 The Zero Childhood Cancer program involves collaboration ((link to ‘Research & Clinical Partners’ page) between clinical and research organisations both in Australia and overseas.

 If you have an enquiry about taking part in the Program, regardless of whether your enquiry is domestic or international, please speak to your treating oncologist as your first point of contact.

 How much does the Zero Childhood Cancer Program cost parents?

 There is no cost to parents of children in Australia who take part in the Program.
-Children’s Cancer Institute and Sydney Children’s Hospitals Foundation work hard to raise the funds needed to run the Program and conduct testing for each child.
+All of the ZERO partners work hard to raise the funds needed to run the Program and conduct testing for each child.

 How do I find out more?

 Please contact your child’s treating oncologist to find out more about participating in the Program.